 This is my chicken and lentil version of my hot and sour fish curry and it remains a simple, quick and very addictive curry.
 Continue reading “Hot & sour chicken and lentil curry”

-A toasted and buttered English muffin is a delight to eat.
+A toasted English muffin is a delight to eat.
 They are also quite easy to make either as a sourdough version or with commercial yeast.
 Continue reading “Sourdough English muffins”

 These very simple flatbreads are perfect if there is a shortage of traditional flour (which is certainly hard to come by in some shops currently), but they are also great if you can’t have gluten.
 And these do not taste at all as if they are limited flavour-wise.
 In fact, quite the opposite.
 Continue reading “Harissa chickpea flour flatbreads”